 The hymns speak of the conquering of death and the day’s celebration is called “First Resurrection.”
 Most of the readings of this day are from the Old Testament on the prophecies and promise of the conquering of death.

 In Greece, the Resurrection Mass takes place on the night of Holy Saturday.
-A few minutes before midnight, all the lights are turned off and the priest exits the altar holding candles lit by the Holy Light, which is distributed to everyone inside and outside the church.
+A few minutes before midnight, all the lights are turned off and the priest exits the altar holding candles lit by the Holy Light, which is distributed to everyone in attendance.

 At midnight, the priest exits the church and announces the resurrection of Jesus.